Healthy Snacks for Dogs on the Trail

 Hydration Considerations

 Snacks alone are not sufficient to keep your dog hydrated on the trail.
 Always provide ample fresh water for your dog to drink during breaks.
-Consider bringing a collapsible water bowl or a hydration pack designed for dogs to make it easier for them to drink on the go.
+Consider bringing a collapsible or a hydration pack designed for dogs to make it easier for them to drink on the go.
 Remember, hydration is just as important as nutrition when it comes to keeping your dog healthy and comfortable on the trail.

 By being mindful of portion control, feeding frequency, activity levels, and hydration, you can ensure that your dog's snack intake is appropriate for their needs and supports their overall well-being during the trail.